AI-Assisted Scientific Assessment: A Case Study on Climate Change: Related Work

 \section{Related Work}

 The integration of agentic AI into scientific workflows marks a transition from passive data analysis to autonomous knowledge generation \citep{gridach2025agentic, wang2023scientific}.

-The most robust successes of agentic AI have occurred in verification-rich environments—domains where hypotheses can be rigorously tested against a programmatic or physical ground truth. \citet{hartung2025ai} describes this as the shift to "scAInce", exemplified by \citet{romeraparedes2024mathematical} using code execution to verify mathematical proofs, and \citet{boiko2023autonomous, bran2024chemcrow} automating chemical synthesis. \citet{lu2024aiscientist} pushed this paradigm to automate the entire lifecycle with \textit{The AI Scientist}.
-However, despite these advancements, technical quality challenges persist~\citep{beel2025evaluating_arxiv}.
+The most robust successes of agentic AI have occurred in verification-rich environments, where hypotheses can be rigorously tested against programmatic or physical ground truth. \citet{hartung2025ai} describes this as the shift to ``scAInce'', exemplified by \citet{romeraparedes2024mathematical} using code execution to verify mathematical proofs, and \citet{boiko2023autonomous, bran2024chemcrow} automating chemical synthesis. \citet{lu2024aiscientist} pushed this paradigm to automate the entire lifecycle with \textit{The AI Scientist}.
+Despite advancements, technical challenges persist~\citep{beel2025evaluating_arxiv}.
 It is not yet clear how to extend this architecture to domains where truth is a theoretical consensus rather than an experimental outcome.